rconstanzo/karma/README.md

-karma~ by Rodrigo Constanzo & raja
+karma~ by Rodrigo Constanzo & raja & pete
 ==================================

 The karma~ object is a dynamically lengthed varispeed sample-recording and playback object with complex functionality, which references the audio information stored in a buffer~ object having the same name.

+Version 1.1 (current public release):
 For the mac version (.mxo) there are 2 versions of the external included (along with the help file).
-The (b) version is the 32/64bit version that will run in any version of Max (5/6/7, or 32/64).
-The non-b version is a purely 64bit external.
-The features in both are the same, it just has to do with how things are calculated internally.
-The windows version comes in the form of a 32bit version (.mxe) and a 64bit version (.mxe64).
+The (b) version is the 32/64bit version that will run in any version of Max (versions 5 or 6 or 7, 32 or 64 bit).
+The non-b version is a purely 64-bit external.
+The features in both are the same.
+The windows version comes in the form of a 32-bit version (.mxe) and a 64-bit version (.mxe64).

+Version 1.5 (current development version, fully functional):
+OS X only for now, 32 & 64 bit UB (.mxo).
+Like version 1.4 - feature additions and bug fixes.
+Up to 4 channels operation, optional audio rate sync outlet (object arg #3 flag), state-machine added to data (list) outlet, etc. pete takes over (from raja) from here.

+Version 2.0 (future version):
+Soon.

-You can find out more information and download the latest version here: http://www.rodrigoconstanzo.com/karma
+You can find out more information and download the public release version here: http://www.rodrigoconstanzo.com/karma

-Or you can follow the GitHub repository here: https://github.com/rconstanzo/karma
+You can follow the GitHub repository here: https://github.com/rconstanzo/karma

 ==================================